bradrn/brassica/Documentation.md

 The base category name is optional, and any number of modified categories may be defined.
 Each category specified in the declaration must have the same number of elements.

+## User interface

+### Output highlighting

+Both of Brassica’s graphical interfaces (desktop and online) contain options to highlight output words which satisfy various conditions.
+These options are located in the ‘output highlighting’ box near the right of the window.
+The highlighting is updated every time the rules are applied.
+(That is, every time the ‘apply’ button is pressed;
+  or, with live previewing enabled, every time the input or rules are changed.)
+The default is ‘No highlighting’.
+Select ‘Different to last run’ to highlight all words for which the current application of the rules gave a different output to the last application of the rules.
+This option can be useful when investigating the effect of a particular rule on the output: while this option is enabled, toggling the rule on and off will highlight all words which are affected by this rule.
+Select ‘Different to input’ to highlight all words for which at least one rule alters the input.
+This option can be useful when prototyping a new set of sound changes: when conlanging, the ideal situation is one in which every word is affected by at least one rule, i.e. every word is highlighted.

+Note that when the latter option is selected, some rules cause undesirable highlighting.
+For instance, it is often useful to use rules which remove romanisation conventions, mark syllable boundaries or similar.
+Such rules tend to alter a large portion of the input;
+  all those words are then highlighted even though, linguistically speaking, they have undergone no change.
+For this reason, Brassica provides the `-x` flag.
+If a word has only been affected by `-x` rules, that word will not be highlighted — that is, `-x` rules are treated by Brassica as effectively causing no change for the purposes of output highlighting.
+Thus, it is recommended to annotate rules with `-x` when they cause only cosmetic change, so only rules corresponding to actual phonetic change will trigger output highlighting.

 ### MDF dictionaries

 All examples above have involved input given as a simple list of words.